Arsennikum/freestyle-libre-cgm-viewer/README.md

 ## 🚀 Quick Start

+**📱 For Abbott FreeStyle Libre CGM users** - This tool helps you combine your LibreView glucose data with daily notes from messengers (Telegram, WhatsApp, etc.) to visualize how activities affect your glucose levels.

 🌐 **Visit the app**: [https://arsennikum.github.io/freestyle-libre-cgm-viewer/](https://arsennikum.github.io/freestyle-libre-cgm-viewer/)

 📋 **All instructions are available on the website** - the app includes comprehensive guides for:
-- Exporting data from LibreView
+- Exporting Abbott FreeStyle Libre data from LibreView
-- Creating notes CSV using AI prompts
+- Converting messenger notes to CSV using AI prompts
 - Configuring glucose level thresholds

 **Or follow these steps:**